charon/charon/README.md

 * [StackExchange](https://stackexchange.com/) – an inspiration for this project with its centralized standard-based account system spawning multiple communities, but not available as a stand-alone open source system
-* [Google Account](https://en.wikipedia.org/wiki/Google_Account) – another inspiration of great user flows and quality, but not open source and thus not reusable, moreover, accounts are not shared between domains (which we call communities) but are tied to a domain, something which we want to change with this project (in Charon, you have only one account but multiple profiles for different domains)
+* [Google Account](https://en.wikipedia.org/wiki/Google_Account) – another inspiration of great user flows and quality, but not open source and thus not reusable, moreover, accounts are not shared between domains (which we call communities) but are tied to a domain, something which we want to change with this project (in Charon, you have only one account but multiple identities for different domains)
-* [Ory](https://www.ory.sh/) – open source identity infrastructure supporting OAuth and OpenID Connect, with focus on standard compliance, with this project it shares the realization of a need for [identity infrastructure service](https://www.ory.sh/docs/next/kratos/concepts/) solutions, but this project is innovating with multiple profiles per identity, auditable impersonation, and proactive pushing of changes to apps
+* [Ory](https://www.ory.sh/) – open source identity infrastructure supporting OAuth and OpenID Connect, with focus on standard compliance, with this project it shares the realization of a need for [identity infrastructure service](https://www.ory.sh/docs/next/kratos/concepts/) solutions, but this project is innovating with multiple identities per account, auditable impersonation, and proactive pushing of changes to apps
 * [Gravitee AM](https://gravitee.io/products/am/) – lightweight and easy to use system, but it does not support communities nor impersonation